nolanbconaway/pitchfork-2022/readme.md

 - DBT shorthand: `dbt test --profiles-dir=dbt --project-dir=dbt`

 The data are tested a fair amount when loaded into Pydantic models, as well as upon insert into the SQLite data; but this final step ensures all tables are selectable and that the schema is internally consistent.

+## 4. Spot checks on body content

+- Script: `python -m scraper.spot_check`

+Although the DBT testing does a good job of making assertions about the data _in general_, it does not really test that the scraper accurately pulled the content from the reviews.
+The body content is full of weird unicode, and is delimited by a spare `hr` tag at times.

+It would be impossible to test _all_ of the review contents, so instead spot checks have been manually configured.
+The more the better, but right now I've configured only a handful.These spot checks have _already_ uncovered several bugs.
+The spot checks do the following:

+- Make assertions about the total number of paragraphs.
+- Make assertions about the presence of snippets of text in the body.

+The handful of checked reviews I added span from 2001 to 2020 (and hopefully capture some of the changes Pitchfork implemented in that period).
+For each, I have tried to add one snippet from the start and one from the end of the review.
+I also made sure to add checks of weird unicode when I find it.